Deliberative engagement

 Since 2014, we’ve delivered more than 60 full scale deliberative engagement processes, led global masterclasses and established Australia’s first deliberative standing panels.

-Our deliberative projects are founded on strong principles that ensure quality, integrity and impact, ensuring each project is deliberative in substance, not just in name.
 We continually refine our practice, testing new, evidence-based innovations that seek to lead where deliberative democracy is going and achieve higher returns on investment for each process.

 what is deliberative democracy?